Infotopia

 Intelligence, Justice, and the Architecture of Meaning

-Artificial intelligence is often debated as a technical problem: how to control intelligent machines.
+Artificial intelligence is often debated as a technical problem: How to control intelligent machines.
+This framing may be mistaken and might lead to unrealistically rigid human idealism or pessimism in regard to the adoption of Ai.

 Intelligence, whether biological or artificial, can be understood as the process through which observers organise observations into meaningful patterns within context.
-Decisions are only as responsible as the contextual understanding that informs them.
+Decisions are then only as responsible as the contextual understanding that informs them.

 Human knowledge is therefore never complete.
 It evolves asymptotically as observers continuously revise their interpretations in light of new information and changing context.